John Michie

-John Michie (born 25 October 1956) is a Scottish television and film actor, known for his roles as DI Robbie Ross in the STV detective drama series Taggart, as Karl Munro in Coronation Street from 2011 to 2013 and his role as CEO Guy Self in Casualty and Holby City.
+John Michie (born 25 October 1956) is a Scottish television and film actor, known for his roles as DI Robbie Ross in the STV detective drama series Taggart, as Karl Munro in Coronation Street from 2011 to 2013 and his role as Guy Self in Casualty and Holby City.

 Early life

 Michie was born in Burma and boarded at Windlesham House School while his family were based in Kenya.
-The family later settled in Edinburgh, where was sent to study at Glenalmond College from the age of twelve.
+The family later settled in Edinburgh, and he attended the boarding school Glenalmond College from the age of twelve.
 At the age of nineteen, he worked his passage to Australia on a cargo ship, where he spent a year as a jackaroo herding cattle before returning to Scotland.
 He took a job as a stagehand at the Traverse Theatre in Edinburgh, where his interest in acting started.
 He returned to Kenya when he was 22, beginning his acting career in A Private Matter at the Donovan Maule Theatre, Nairobi in 1980.